Carole Deumié

-Carole Deumié is a French physicist and the Director of Centrale Méditerranée, a leading French Grande école located in Marseille, France, and the President of the Association of Grandes écoles Région Sud, federating 20 schools with a total student population over 22,000 and 1,500 staff.
+Carole Deumié is a French physicist and the director of Centrale Méditerranée, a French Grande école in Marseille, France.
+She is president of the Association of Grandes écoles Région Sud, federating 20 schools with a total student population over 22,000 and 1,500 staff.

 Education and career

 Carole Deumié received a B.S and a M.S from Centrale Méditerranée (formerly École Nationale Supérieure de Physique de Marseille) in 1993, and a Ph.D. in physics from Aix-Marseille University in 1997.
 She became a lecturer at Centrale Méditerranée in 1998.
-Since 2012 she is also the lead of the DiMaBio team Équipe DIMABiO - Institut Fresnel at Fresnel Institute.
-In 2019, she became the Director of Centrale Méditerranée.
+Since 2012 she has been the lead of the DiMaBio team at Fresnel Institute.
+In 2019, she was appointed director of Centrale Méditerranée.